vlacs/Depends/README.md

 you should be thinking about when using Depends:

 First, there is ```depends/dependify``` which creates a single instance of a dependency manager.
-It's output is a map of it's internals.
+Its output is a map of the internals of that instance.

 ```clj
 (def input (manifold.stream 10))